mongodb/docs/source/reference/configuration-options.rst

    Set to ``true`` to force :program:`mongod` to report every four seconds CPU utilization and the amount of time that the processor waits for I/O operations to complete (i.e. I/O wait.)
-MongoDB write this data to standard output, or the logfile if using the :setting:`logpath` option.
+MongoDB writes this data to standard output, or the logfile if using the :setting:`logpath` option.